Battle of Aqaba: Aftermath

 The Arab force had swelled to 2,000 Howeitat by the end of the engagement, and they had taken 700 prisoners, including 42 officers.
 Auda established an advance post at Guweira with 600 of his clan, which they held for the next month and a half, enough time for the gain of Aqaba to be consolidated, even though the Ottomans were able to retake Abu al-Lissan and Fuweilah.
 Arab outposts were also established at Nabathean Petra, Delagha, and Batra, along the Maan highlands.

 Lawrence, accompanied by eight others, traveled 160 miles across the Sinai Peninsula via the Mitla Pass to Suez, in 49 hours.
 At Ismailia Station, Lawrence convinced Burmester and Admiral Wemyss to send HMIS Dufferin to Aqaba with food, bringing back the prisoners on the return trip.
 Lawrence then took a train to Cairo.
 In Cairo, Lawrence reported to Clayton and then Allenby, from whom Lawrence requested arms, supplies, an immediate 16,000 pounds in gold to pay debts incurred, and a further 200,000 sovereigns to support his plans to threaten communications with Jerusalem.
 Allenby promised Lawrence to do what he could, and subsequently told Robertson, "...even the partial success of Captain Lawrence's scheme would seriously disorganise Turkish railway communications south of Aleppo, while its complete success would destroy effectively his only main artery of communication..."

 Aqaba became a major Royal Navy depot, supplying and transporting Feisal's forces upon his arrival on 23 August, as HMS Euryalus and then HMS Humber guarded the port.
 A landing strip was built at Kuntilla; and by August 4 the Royal Flying Corps was bombing Maan, Abu al-Lissan, and Fuweilah, supplementing continued attacks by Auda on the Hejaz railway.
 According to Lawrence, "In the next four months our experts from Akaba destroyed seventeen locomotives.
 Traveling became an uncertain terror for the enemy."

 Popular culture

 The campaign and battle was depicted in the film Lawrence of Arabia, albeit with some creative liberties taken and events compressed.

+The battle was reenacted by Major Crum in the video game, Wallace & Gromit's Grand Advenuture episode 2: The Last Resort.